Hard Disk Recovery Data Recovery Laptop Desktop Head Stack PCB

 Q: Can I open my drive to see if anything is broken?

 A: No!
 Opening the sealed chamber where the platters are located will expose the platter to dust.
 One speck of dust can cause a head crash which could make it impossible to recover anything.
+Some of the worst damage we have ever seen is from customers trying to fix the drive themselves.
+Many times we have seen a simple burnt diode turn into an expensive clean room recovery or a even worse, a unrecoverable job.
+Just leave it alone and get it to us ASAP.

 Q: Why can't you just put my hard disk platter in another drive and read the data?